Cold, Flu or COVID-19? Here’s How to Tell the Difference

 or new rash,

-you should consider COVID testing.
+you should consider COVID testing, even if you’ve been vaccinated.
 If you have had a known close contact exposure to someone with COVID, you should be tested even if you have one mild symptom.
 If you are a Michigan Medicine patient, you can call the COVID hotline (734-763-6336).
 There is a low threshold for COVID testing given risk of transmission to others.
 Once influenza season begins, your doctor may also wish to test you for flu.

 Should I call the doctor?

-If you have any chronic medical conditions or are over the age of 65, you are at higher risk of getting a severe COVID infection and should call your doctor.
+If you have any chronic medical conditions, are over the age of 65, or are not vaccinated, you are at higher risk of getting a severe COVID infection and should call your doctor.
 Call your doctor for a fever that does not go down with fever reducing medicine (do not use aspirin as it is contraindicated in influenza) or any severe symptoms or symptoms that get worse over time.

 Should I go to the emergency room?

 Go the emergency department if you have chest pain or pressure, confusion, difficulty breathing or blue discoloration to your lips or face.